sensu/sensu-docs-legacy/source/docs/0.20/configuration.md

-Throughout the Sensu documentation whenever a configuration scope is mentioned, it is describing the named "level" that the corresponding configuration attributes should be defined in, **which may be _relative_ to any potentially related scopes**.
+Throughout the Sensu documentation whenever a configuration scope is mentioned, it is describing the named "level" that the corresponding configuration attributes should be defined within, **which may be _relative_ to any potentially related scopes**.
 Please note the following examples:

 #### The client scope (`"client": {}`)